-logind (part of systemd) emits events when the system is locked or goes into
+logind (part of systemd) emits events when the system is locked, unlocked or

 These events however, are simple D-Bus events, and don't actually run anything.
-There are no facilities to easily run anything on these events either (e.g.: a screen locker).
+There are no facilities for users to easily run anything on these events either (e.g.: a screen locker).

-When the system is either locked, or about to go into sleep, this service will
+When the system is either locked, unlocked, or about to go into sleep, this

 Note that systemd already has a